awesome-llc/assignment/README.md

 ## How to reply

-`Fork` the repo `https://github.com/awesome-llc/awesome-calculator` and use it to deliver your response.
+`Clone` the repo `https://github.com/awesome-llc/awesome-calculator` and use it to deliver your response.